Sustainable rice

 A hard-earned kick-off

 The completion of administrative procedures, alongside the constraints of the COVID-19 pandemic, hampered the implementation of project activities, which eventually started in 2019 instead of 2016.
-To make up for the time lost, an extension was granted and a second phase of the project was approved, which will end in 2024.
+To make up for the time lost, an extension was granted and a second phase of the project was approved.

 In the first phase of PICAGL 2019-2021, Rikolto's intervention was focused on four pillars: